Read the Booking and usage policy

 For accurate quantitative chemical analysis on any of the instruments, the samples have to be flat and polished.
 In general, specimens have to be dry and vacuum stable.
 For EPMA and SEM, non-conductive samples are coated with carbon, gold or platinum.
 However, fresh plant specimens can be investigated uncoated in the environmental and low vacuum modes of the FEI instrument.

-The new Hitachi FESEM provides ultra high resolution particularly at low accelerating voltages, which enables imaging of nanometer-sized surface features of vacuum-stable specimens without coating.
+The Hitachi FESEM provides ultra high resolution particularly at low accelerating voltages, which enables imaging of nanometer-sized surface features of vacuum-stable specimens with very thin or completely without coating.

 The x-ray analytical microscope or μXRF (micro x-ray fluorescence analyser) employs a high energy x-ray beam to excite secondary x-rays in the sample.
 The mono-capillary primary optics focus the x-ray beam to a diameter of 10 or 100 micrometers, thus allowing spatially resolved chemical analysis of the elements Na-U. The energy-dispersive x-ray spectrometer (EDS) can be used for qualitative, standardless semi-quantitative analysis, and full quantitative analysis, using calibration curves obtained on standard reference materials.
 It can operate in spot-mode, where individual sites of interest on a sample are analysed, or in mapping-mode, where 2-dimensional element distribution maps are created.
 A transmission x-ray detector captures primary x-rays after they passed through the sample to show local differences in density and chemical composition, thus creating an image much like a medical x-ray image.
 Samples not withstanding vacuum (such as fresh biological material) can optionally be analysed in air with reduced light element sensitivity.
 No coating or other sample preparation is necessary.
 However, for quantitative analysis a flat, polished surface is required.